belachewhm/cofi-coding-exercise/README.md

 ## Run

-Build the project, navigate to the target folder (or wherever the runnable jar file is located), and use the following command:
+Build the project, and use the following command:

-	java -jar cofi-coding-exercise.jar
+	java -jar target/cofi-coding-exercise.jar

 OR